PetarRan/shomei/README.md

 ---

-**made with ❤️ for developers who actually ship code**
+made with love for developers who actually ship code

-if this helped you, give it a ⭐ on GitHub!
+if this helped you, give it a star on GitHub!